EconomyLens.com

 Related

-While the Fed has seen deepening divides over interest rates, Dan North of Allianz Trade North America told AFP that he expects “less dissent” in Wednesday’s decision.
-Fed Governor Stephen Miran, appointed by Trump last year to fill a term lasting until late January, is likely to again push for lower rates, North said.
-But it is unclear if others on the board of governors like Michelle Bowman and Christopher Waller would join him.
+The Fed has seen deepening divides over interest rates, but Dan North of Allianz Trade North America told AFP that he expects “less dissent” in Wednesday’s decision.
+Fed Governor Stephen Miran, appointed by Trump last year to fill a term lasting until late January, is likely to again push for lower levels, North said.
+But it is unclear if others on the board of governors, like Michelle Bowman and Christopher Waller, would join him.
 Financial markets generally expect the Fed to continue keeping rates unchanged until its June meeting, according to CME FedWatch.

-One issue is whether the new chairman can corral the rest of the rate-setting Federal Open Market Committee into more rate cuts, ING analysts said in a note.
+One issue is whether the new chairman can corral the rest of the rate-setting committee into more cuts, ING analysts said in a note.
 Outside the Fed, it could be harder for the next chairman to convince investors that the bank will continue pursuing its mandate of low and stable inflation and maximum employment, independent of political influence, said Michael Strain of the conservative American Enterprise Institute.
-“I think the stakes are higher,” he said.
 Given the way the Trump administration has targeted Powell, Strain added that “establishing credibility will be much more challenging” for Powell’s successor than it has been for previous Fed chiefs over the last few decades.

 Strain, who is AEI’s director of economic policy studies, also cautioned that the Fed may have gone too far in lowering rates last year.
 He warned that the labor market might be stronger than officials think, while there remains a risk that inflation accelerates again.
 “Certainly, the Fed should not continue to cut,” he said.
 “I’m worried the Fed’s going to have to hike in 2026.”